Van T. Barfoot

 Van Thomas Barfoot (born Van Thurman Barfoot; June 15, 1919 – March 2, 2012) was a United States Army officer and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in World War II.

 Early life

 Barfoot was born on June 15, 1919, in Edinburg, Mississippi.
-His grandmother was Choctaw, but Barfoot himself was not an official member of the Choctaw Nation; although he was eligible to become an enrolled member of the tribe, his parents never did so.
+His parents were Simon and Martha Barfoot.
+His maternal grandmother was Choctaw, but Barfoot himself was not a citizen of any Choctaw tribe; although he was eligible to become an enrolled citizen of a Choctaw tribe, his parents never did so.

 Military career

 After enlisting in the Army from Carthage, Mississippi, in 1940 and completing his training, Barfoot served with the 1st Infantry Division in Louisiana and Puerto Rico.
 In December 1941, he was promoted to sergeant and reassigned to the Headquarters Amphibious Force Atlantic Fleet in Quantico, Virginia, where he served until the unit was deactivated in 1943.
 He next joined the 157th Infantry Regiment, 45th Infantry Division ("Thunderbird"), and was shipped to Europe.